silverstripe/silverstripe-framework/docs/en/reference/preview.md

 content in the _Pages_ section of the CMS.
 The site is rendered into an iframe.
 It will update itself whenever the content is saved, and relevant pages will be loaded for editing when the user navigates around in the preview.

-The root element for preview is `.cms-preview` which maintains the internal states neccessary for rendering.
-It provides function calls for transitioning between these states and has the ability to redraw the area.
+The root element for preview is `.cms-preview` which maintains the internal states neccessary for rendering within the entwine properties.
+It provides function calls for transitioning between these states and has the ability to update the appearance of the option selectors.

 In terms of backend support, it relies on `SilverStripeNavigator` to be rendered into the `.cms-edit-form`.
 _LeftAndMain_ will automatically take care of generating it as long as the `*_SilverStripeNavigator` template is found - first segment has to match current _LeftAndMain_-derived class (e.g. `LeftAndMain_SilverStripeNavigator`).

+We use `ss.preview` entwine namespace for all preview-related entwines.

 <div class="notice" markdown='1'>
 Caveat: `SilverStripeNavigator` and `CMSPreviewable` interface currently only support SiteTree objects that are